 Set up an insurance policy for your new home and cancel your current one.

 Register your kids at their new school after doing research to make sure you’ve found the right school.

 You can search for moving companies to help you transport your things now.
-Get quotes from a place like The Professionals Moving Company, for example, and see who will offer you the best deal.
+Get quotes from local movers and see who will offer you the best deal.
 If you can visit your new home and make note of things that the movers might need to know about, like a winding staircase for example, this would be a great help.
 Your movers may also have moving tips for you.

 Around 3 Weeks Before You Move